 Am I eligible?

-Any performing arts or entertainment professional may call on the Entertainment Assistance Program for support, information or referrals to community agencies.
+Any performing arts or entertainment professional may call on our Entertainment Assistance Program for support, information or referrals to community agencies.

 For financial assistance, we will ask for an application, documentation of your professional earnings and an interview.
 In general, eligibility requirements for financial assistance are: